ExIfDev/Easy-FPS-Decompiler/README.md

  ~~For the time being only a compiled binary is avaliable because having the tool be open sourced would defy the protection capabilities of the software.~~

- The source code has been released on 17/12/2025 since a new engine version "improved" its protection, hence rendering the tool ineffective.
+ The source code has been released on 17/12/2025 since a new engine version "improved" its protection, hence rendering the tool ineffective, this project was made just for fun and there are no plans of maintaining it further.

 ![GitHub all releases](https://img.shields.io/github/downloads/ExIfDev/Easy-FPS-Decompiler/total?style=for-the-badge)